LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/README.md

 ## `computed` property

-- Used to define properties in a component that are calculated based on other data properties.
+- Used to define properties in a component that are **calculated based on other data properties**.
 - Create reactive properties that automatically update whenever their dependent properties change.
 - In this example, we are using a reusable button component where you can customize the looks of the button by passing in props into the Button component.